bloominstituteoftechnology/team-builder/README.md

 ## Minimum Viable Product

-- [ ] Render a list of team members from state.
+- [x] Render a list of team members from state.
-- [ ] Build a form to add a new member to the list of members.
+- [x] Build a form to add a new member to the list of members.

 ### STEP 1 - Setup your state

-- [ ] Import the `useState` hook and set up state to keep your team members list.
+- [x] Import the `useState` hook and set up state to keep your team members list.
-- [ ] Give the state variable you just declared a default value.
-You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.
+- [x] Give the state variable you just declared a default value.
+You will need to keep track of a list of team members and each team member will have several key/value pairs assciated with them.
-- [ ] Render your list of team members.
+- [x] Render your list of team members.

 ### STEP 2 - Build your form